mbientlab/MetaWear-Swift-Combine-SDK/Sources/MetaWear/MetaWear.docc/Migrating From Bolts.md

 The scanner no longer mandates LED flashes upon connection.
 If you liked this, just use:
 ```
-let pattern: MWLED.FlashPattern = ...
+let pattern: MWLED.Flash.Pattern = ...
 metawear
    .whenConnected()
-   .command(.ledFlash(pattern))
+   .command(.ledFlash(.red, pattern))
    .sink { _ in }
    .store(in: &subs)
 ```
-You can also use the new ``MWLED/Flash/Pattern/Emulator`` to depict the same event in your UI.
+You can also use the new ``MWLED/Flash/Emulator`` to depict the same event in your UI.

 #### Other namespacing changes